danielfrg/datasciencebox/README.md

 ### Impala

 Using Postgres as Hive Metastore.
-Impala shell is available in all the compute nodes (no master).
+Impala shell is available in all the compute nodes (no head).

 ```bash
 $ dsb install impala